josteink/autoarchiver/README.md

 * Automatic date-extraction from scanned documents.
 * Archive existing documents into same hierarchy, and get text indexing included for free.
+* Easily locate documents based on tags or content.

 ## dependencies